learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 ## Objectives

-1. Understand the basic nature of variables.
+1. Connect the basic nature of variables in programming to variables in algebra.
-2. Learn how to declare and define a variable.
+2. Declare and define a variable.
-3. Understand the basic distinction between objects and primitives, and the role of `*` ("star") in variable declarations.
+3. Recognize the basic distinction between objects and primitives, and the role of `*` ("star") in variable declarations.

 ## What is a Variable?